An Overview of the Prosecution of Capital Litigation and Homicide Cases

 All twelve jurors must agree.
 The decision must be unanimous.

 The defendant will be discharged and released.

-The court must then decide the punishment.
-Under appropriate circumstances, the court may sentence the defendant to life imprisonment without parole or with the Hard 50 (which is 50 years before parole eligibility) or a sentence of life with a possibility of parole after 25 years if the aggravating circumstances are not present or do not outweigh the mitigating circumstances.
+Under the current state of the law, the defendant is then sentenced to life without parole.
 If the defendant is convicted of any lesser crime, the court must sentence the defendant to the appropriate sentence provided by the sentencing guidelines for the crime of conviction.

 Any defendant convicted of any crime has a right to appeal the decision.
 This legal process takes time.
 The process is much longer and more complicated in death penalty cases.
 In some states, prisoners have been on death row for over eleven years awaiting decision on all their appeals